stimms/Blog/blog/source/_posts/nodejs-at-yycjs.md

 Maybe I'm assuming too much about the thick framed fellows I met at YYCJS but it seemed like a good place to pretend I knew about made up bands and worked for a small socially aware company instead of a huge people-hatingconglomerate.
 Everybody had a macbook and an android phone.
 I half fit in.

-I guess this was the second half of a series of NodeJS talks â€“ I missed the first half so I could be in big trouble.
+I guess this was the second half of a series of NodeJS talks "“ I missed the first half so I could be in big trouble.

 - There is a constant debate between native and web applications
 - Web is still much slower but is catching up at an alarming rate.
 (Good! -ed.)